Task+Tech Fit Check

 How-suited band (potential)

-The Suitability for Machine Learning rubric (Brynjolfsson & Mitchell, 2018), scored over O*NET task descriptions.
-A broad measure of how automatable/AI-suited a kind of task is.
+Starts from the Suitability for Machine Learning rubric (Brynjolfsson & Mitchell, 2018), scored over O*NET task descriptions: a broad measure of how automatable/AI-suited a kind of task is.

-O*NET is a database of occupational characteristics and worker requirements information across the U.S. economy regularly updated by the U.S. Department of Labor.
-It is a key benchmark used by international labour organisations including Jobs and Skills Australia and broadly in economic research.
+O*NET is a database of occupational characteristics and worker requirements maintained by the U.S. Department of Labor, used by international labour organisations including Jobs and Skills Australia.
+This tool aligns with O*NET but does not stay frozen to task framings that predate current tools.

 How-used band (actual usage)